Sp33dRunn3r/API-project-2/README.md

-# API-project-2
+# API-project-2 (Article Application)
-The next project in my higher level Applications portfolio.
+The next project in the API practice Applications portfolio.
 This is an Article application that allows the user to insert and create new articles, as well as edit and delete existing articles.